2022 Pittsburgh Steelers season: Week 15: at Carolina Panthers

 After a tough loss at home, the Steelers traveled to take on the Panthers.
 In the first quarter, the Steelers scored the only points when Najee Harris ran for a 7-yard touchdown.
-In the second quarter, the Panthers managed to tie it at 7–7 when Sam Darnold found DJ Moore on a 5-yard pass.
+In the second quarter, the Panthers managed to tie it at 7–7 when Sam Darnold found D. J. Moore on a 5-yard pass.
 The Steelers moved ahead 14–7 by way of Jaylen Warren's to 2-yard touchdown run at halftime.
 In the third quarter, the Steelers scored the only points when Mitchell Trubisky ran for a touchdown from a yard out to make it 21–7.
-In the fourth quarter, Eddy Pineiro got the Panthers within 8 as he nailed field goals from 29 and 32 yards out, making the score 21–13.
+In the fourth quarter, Eddy Piñeiro got the Panthers within 8 as he nailed field goals from 29 and 32 yards out, making the score 21–13.
 Though, the Steelers moved ahead by double digits again when Chris Boswell kicked a 50-yard field goal to make it 24–13.
-The Panthers scored the last points of the game when Pineiro kicked his last field goal from 52-yards out to make the final score 24–16.
+The Panthers scored the last points of the game when Piñeiro kicked his last field goal from 52-yards out to make the final score 24–16.

 With the win, the Steelers improved to 6–8 and kept their very slim postseason hopes alive.

 Week 16: vs. Las Vegas Raiders

 After a decent road win, the Steelers returned home for another game against the Raiders.
 In the first quarter, the Raiders scored the only points when Derek Carr found Hunter Renfrow on a 14-yard touchdown pass to make it 7–0.
 In the second quarter, the Steelers got on the board when Chris Boswell kicked a 44-yard field goal to make it 7–3.
 The Raiders moved up a touchdown at halftime when Daniel Carlson kicked a 40-yard field goal to make it 10–3.
 After a scoreless third quarter, the Steelers scored the remaining points in the fourth, taking the lead in the process: Boswell's 40-yard field goal, followed by Kenny Pickett's 14-yard touchdown pass to George Pickens to make the eventual final score 13–10.

 With the win, the Steelers improved to 7–8.
 With the Browns' loss to the Saints earlier in the day, they are now third in the AFC North.
 The Steelers also beat the Raiders for the first time since 2015 when the Raiders were based in Oakland.

+Before the game began, the Steelers paid tribute to celebrate the 50th anniversary of "The Immaculate Reception" which was made by Steeler legend Franco Harris, and retired his jersey number to honor Harris, who had died four days prior to the game.